Project

 Structural objective: Transfer platform science – practice – politics

-The transfer platform serves as an exchange forum for scientists, which also includes a continuous inventory of current research findings.
-With the help of this central platform, not only the knowledge gained through monitoring is intended to be conveyed, but also the research initiatives that already exist in the field of phenomena in the Federal Republic are networked with one another in order to promote synergy effects.
-Research results must be communicated more quickly to those who need them so that they have a chance of being quickly incorporated into the users' everyday work .
+The transfer platform serves as an exchange forum for researchers, including a continuous review of current research findings.
+This central platform not only aims to disseminate the findings gained through monitoring, but also to network existing research initiatives in the field in Germany, thus fostering synergy effects.
+Research results must be communicated to users more quickly so that they have a chance to quickly become part of users' everyday work. .

 The transfer platform is intended to significantly shorten the time gap between the generation of research findings and their application context.
 The typically interdisciplinary character of this research plays a key role for MOTRA and is also reflected in the numerous partners from science, politics and practice who belong to the transfer network and are crucial for the successful transfer of knowledge between these three areas.